-Because, by nature, the aim always is a theoretical view of a matter (phenomenon), it mostly is general, comprehensive, vague and has alternatives.
+Because, by nature, the aim is always a theoretical view of a matter (phenomenon), it mostly is general, comprehensive, vague, and has alternatives.

 For example, an aim in geography: The climate of the Cape.
-To try to attain this, in designing a lesson (make practical) it is necessary to reduce (re-formulate) it further and formulate a number of concrete, observable and/or operationalizable aims (refined aims) which must serve as constituents.
+To try to attain this, in designing a lesson (make practical) it is necessary to reduce (re-formulate) it further and formulate some concrete, observable and/or operationalizable aims (refined aims) which must serve as constituents.
 For the above, the following aims can be formulated:

 some characteristics of the climate a few typical phenomena of climate some subject-particular proficiencies in the formulation a particular operation (verb) should refer to the expected activities.
-The more simple and outwardly observable the activity, the easier it is to control (evaluate).
-For example: write down, name, solve, recognize, compute, draw, order.
+The more simple and outwardly observable the activity, the easier it is to control (verify).
+For example: write down, name, solve, recognize, compute, draw, order. for each operation (doing and/or thinking activity), a level of ability (proficiency, technique) must be indicated and selected to be in agreement with the level of the pupils. name the characteristics ... explain the climate phenomenon read a map/table/graph: